Atheas/Atheas.github.io/_posts/2023-01-15-a-project-that-failed.md

 - Django
 - Celery Tasks
 - Docker
-- AWS -> AWS EC2, AWS Route 53, AWS Lightsail, and more
+- AWS -> AWS EC2, AWS Route 53, AWS Lightsail, AWS S3 and more
 - WinSCP
 - Terminal
 - Atlassian Jira for management of addition of new features, code changes, et cetera